Radical Fish Games

 An old version of the Argeby enemy.

 A special version of the cargo crab boss fought in the beginning of the game.
-This was accessible in the demo but removed at some point.
+This was accessible in the demo but was removed at some point.

 Alternate Gold Chest